 Form 1098 is a mortgage interest statement to report mortgage interest paid to a lender on your home loan during the previous year (if it’s more than $600).
 “In a year where you have sold your home, you will still get a 1098 for the interest you paid for that portion of the year where the loan was outstanding,” Skinner says.
 It also includes itemizations for prepaid points, mortgage insurance or private mortgage insurance (PMI).

 You can deduct the amount of mortgage interest you paid on your tax return.
 “Real estate taxes, in most cases, are also reported on there if you paid them through escrow,” says Rigney.
 The IRS adds a caution: be sure to report only the exact amount paid for real estate taxes.
 The amount you put in escrow is just speculative, based on estimated costs, but may not be the final total.

 The PMI deduction was set to expire in 2020, but The Consolidated Appropriations Act effectively extends your ability to claim PMI tax deductions for the 2021 tax period.

 The loan company should mail a copy of Form 1098 to you.
 It may also be included in your January statement.
 If you didn’t receive one, it may be a good idea to contact your lender or to download a form from the IRS website.

 3. Closing Statement, which is a receipt for your home sale

-“Your HUD-1 closing disclosure statement is going to have some of the information that you might need, like the application of property taxes and the amount that you paid the broker,” Rigney says.
+As Rigney explains, your closing statement “is going to have some of the information that you might need, like the application of property taxes and the amount that you paid the broker.”

 4. Records to determine your cost basis